 The "grip" to keep footwear on curls some toe bones up and some down, drives the end of some bones into the ground creating higher-than-normal pressure (hello fracture-potentially-in-the-making!) and drives the ends of some bones up into the top of the shoe (file under: corn, calluses).
 I won't even mention the tension down the front of the leg—you’ll find it yourself during this top-of-the-foot-stretching exercise that helps undo the chronic tension in both the toes and in the front of the ankle.

 Follow a Top Of The Foot Stretch up with our gait-specific Calf Stretch:

 Flipping through a magazine I saw a picture of a flip-flop grip in action.
 Check it out!

-For funsies, check out this celebrity’s flip-flop grip!
-Then, do your own experiment: Slow your flip-flop walk a bit and check out what your toes reflexively do in order to keep your flop on.
+You can also do your own experiment by putting on any slip-on shoe, then slowing your flip-flop walk a bit to watch and feel for what your toes reflexively do in order to keep your flop on.

 Carl, T., Barrett S. 2008.
 Computerized Analysis of Plantar Pressure Variation in Flip-Flops, Athletic Shoes, and Bare Feet.
 Journal of the American Podiatric Medical Association Volume 98 Number 5 374-378.